Rafael Nadal's Withdraw From Wimbledon Shocks Tennis Fans

-Rafael Nadal’s withdraw from Wimbledon shocks tennis fans originally appeared on NBC Sports Chicago
+Rafael Nadal’s withdraw from Wimbledon shocks tennis fans originally appeared on NBC Sports Washington

 Spanish tennis star Rafael Nadal has made a decision that is shocking the masses.